camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 Our approach is to work with layered helm values files:

-- have a base `camunda-values.yml` that is generally applicable for both Camunda installations
+- Have a base `camunda-values.yml` that is generally applicable for both Camunda installations
-- two overlays that are for region 0 and region 1 installations
+- Two overlays that are for region 0 and region 1 installations

 ##### camunda-values.yml